By Jordan, Morocco & Israel specialist Olivia

 On the edge of modern Tel Aviv, you’ll find Old Jaffa, the historic base that the city grew up around.
 Though it was mentioned in the Bible, today the biggest draw here is the flea market, Shuk HaPishpishim.
 You can while away an afternoon browsing through an endless jumble of cafes, shops and stalls selling antique brass pots, vintage clothing, historical Judaica, vinyl records and discarded family photo albums.

-The Negev Desert — exploring the Mahktesh Ramon
+The Negev Desert — exploring the Makhtesh Ramon

 Located in the south of the country and covering more than half of its area, the Negev Desert is a vast swathe of sun-scoured hills and rocky gullies, located just a few hour’s drive from Jerusalem.
-The most striking feature is Mahktesh Ramon, an enormous hole in the desert that’s earned the nickname ‘Israel’s Grand Canyon’ due to its massive size.
-There are myriad ways to explore the mahktesh, including a 4x4 tour with a local expert.
+The most striking feature is Makhtesh Ramon, an enormous hole in the desert that’s earned the nickname ‘Israel’s Grand Canyon’ due to its massive size.
+There are a myriad of ways to explore the makhtesh, including a 4x4 tour with a local expert.

 Despite wearing a baseball cap to shade his face from the relentless sun, Adam has a deeply tanned face from years of leading visitors around the desert.
 He began my tour by piling up the soft, fine sand to demonstrate the complicated combination of geological forces that created this enormous erosion basin.